stt-datacore/website/static/crew/lucien_crew.md

 published: true
 ---

-As with a lot of voyage-only crew, someone to keep on side mostly for cool factor.
-Although he brings a handy top 50 voyage total to the table, a complete non-start when it comes to events, a lack of collections and an expensive build make it prohibitive to exploit.
-You know what they say - the Devil makes work for idle hands to do.
+As with a lot of voyage-only crew, Lucien is someone to keep on side mostly for the cool factor.
+Although he brings handy voyage numbers to the table, by the time you star him up, you won't need them.
+He clearly lacks in all other areas except the possibility of a couple trait megas where he'll probably be flying your requisition shuttles.
+You know what they say - the Devil finds work for idle hands.